CCl OPACE 2 Expert Team on National Climate Monitoring Products 2015-2018

 Currently, a wide variety of climate monitoring products are produced around the world and there are many inconsistencies between the methods used by different countries.
 The inconsistencies make comparisons difficult, or impossible.

 Even simple differences such as the choice of the base period for calculating anomalies, or the length of available records can make it difficult to interpret differences from one country to the next.
-For example, the "warmest year on record" is newsworthy if the record is 200 years long, but less so if it is only 5 years long.
+For example, the "warmest year on record" is newsworthy if the record is 200 years long, but less so if only 5 years of data are available.

 The main aim of the task team is to generate a short list of standard national climate monitoring products that can be produced consistently by most countries.
-The requirement to be inclusive, to allow more countries to participate, places certain practical constraints on what can be demanded.
+The requirement to be inclusive, to allow more countries to participate, places certain practical constraints on what can be recommended.

-The team would define how those products would be created so that comparing a national monitoring product from one country with that of another would be an apples with apples comparison.
+The team is defining how those products would be created so that comparing a national monitoring product from one country with that of another would be an "apples with apples" comparison.

 The list would allow countries with few resources to focus their efforts on those products which would be widely used and enable them to participate in global monitoring activities such as the Bulletin of the American Meteorological Society's State of the Climate reports.